Green Poop While Pregnant? What to Know

 If you notice dark green poop while pregnant, it may be a result of taking iron supplements.

-As this study explains, if you have anemia, iron supplements are particularly important during pregnancy — and green poop is a small price to pay.
+As this study explains, if you have anemia, iron supplements are particularly important during pregnancy — and dark green poop (that can look black) is a small price to pay.

 (Oh, and if you’re wondering — if you have normal iron levels, you can get the iron you need from your diet.
 No need for supplements.)